 Which class is right for me?

 There are a range of class levels for students attending the 15-hour General English course, from Elementary through to Advanced.

 Lessons will take place during the same time as other FCV students are studying the BTEC Sports Studies Course as well as some additional sessions during an evening or weekend.

 There will be 5 lessons per week.
 Each lesson will be 3 hours in total with a 30 minute break.

 Students on the course are given a short placement test and an informal interview to assess their level of English before being placed into the appropriate class.

 Which exam will I sit and where is it recognised?

-Cambridge ESOL provides the world's leading English language qualifications.
+Cambridge ESOL provides the world's leading English Language qualifications.
 Cambridge exams are officially accepted by thousands of universities, employers and governments globally.
-They can open doors to higher education, improve job prospects and, because the qualifications are so well-known globally, increase mobility.
+They can open doors to higher education, improve job prospects and, due to the internationally recognised status of Cambridge ESOL exams, international mobility is increased.